jadzeidan/user-guides/bitbox01/basic-features/restore_from_backup.md

 Click "Continue"
 ![alt text]({% link assets/images/BitBox01_restore/bb01_restore4.png %})

-Select wallet backup file and click "Restore"
+Select the wallet backup file and click "Restore"
 ![alt text]({% link assets/images/BitBox01_restore/bb01_restore5.png %})

-Input the recovery password for that wallet.
+Next input the recovery password for that wallet.

 **Attention:** There will be no error if you input a different recovery password than the one you used when you created your wallet.
 The BitBox01 does not store information about your recovery password and therefore can't "check" if it is the same one you used before or not.
 If you cannot find your funds after you restored you have most likely inputed a different recovery password.
 In that case, please restore from your backup again and make sure that you input the same recovery password you used when you created your wallet.

+Check the box and click "Restore".

 ![alt text]({% link assets/images/BitBox01_restore/bb01_restore7.png %})